Kucoin/kucoin-api-docs/source/localizable/index.html.md

     "BTC",
     "ETH",
     "KCS",
-    "SC",  //SC has changed to USDⓈ
+    "SC",  //SC has changed to USDS
     "NEO"
   ]
 }
 ```

 Get the transaction currency for the entire trading market.
-<aside class="notice"> SC has changed to USDⓈ, but you can still use SC as a query parameter</aside>
+<aside class="notice"> SC has changed to USDS, but you can still use SC as a query parameter</aside>

 ###HTTP REQUEST###
 **GET /api/v1/markets**